romietis/queue-exercise/README.md

 - [ ] Write dockerfiles for separte services using multi-stage build
 - [ ] Restructuring the code to avoid tight coupling - http handlers are direclty in main
 - [ ] Using web framework like Gin or Chi

-## Disclamer

-If any addtional changes I will introduce they will be in the sepate branch until the solution review together!

-Cheers, it was fun!